firec0der/fe-coding-challenge/issues/3-orders-page.md

 Each row mush be clickable, and on click a user must be redirected to the order page (`/orders/:orderId`).

 Don't forget to render loader while a loading of the list.
 Don't implement pagination.

+## Sorting

+Implement a dropdown with 4 options somewhere above the orders list:

+1. Lab (ASC)
+2. Lab (DESC)
+3. Created at (ASC)
+4. Created at (DESC)

+Obviously, list should be sorted properly.